 - Directors face questions from creditors as to why the company has declined into insolvency, and what the outcome might be regarding their debt.

-- Voting takes place on whether to accept the proposals, with a majority (by value of debt) being required to pass the resolution.
+- Voting takes place on whether to accept or reject the resolutions being put forward, with a majority (by value of debt) being required to pass the resolution.

 - A liquidation committee can also be formed at the creditors’ meeting, to assist the liquidator and monitor proceedings.